jae1911/sitecontent/content/_index.md

  - <a href="mailto:jae@777.tf" rel="me">jae@777.tf</a> - email
  - <a href="https://f.jae.pm" rel="me">@me@soc.jae.fi</a> - Fediverse (ActivityPub)

 Matrix will likely get you the fastest response tho I read and respond to every single query (as long as they're not spam).
-Use email in last resort if you really don't have anything else as it's not the best protocol out there (the email server used by <span class="il">777.tf</span> is hosted by myself so nobody can snoop on it).
+Use email in last resort if you really don't have anything else as it's not the best protocol out there (the email server used by <span class="il">777.tf</span> is hosted using ProtonMail).

 This website is hosted on an OrangePi 4 LTS.
 Network stats for host `arm1` (updated every hour; [click here to see a bigger version of the image](https://loadimages.777.tf/main.avif)):